tessel/t1-docs/hardware-api.md

 &#x20;<a href="#api-spi-transfer-txbuf-callback-err-rxbuf" name="api-spi-transfer-txbuf-callback-err-rxbuf">#</a> spi<b>.transfer</b> ( txbuf, callback(err, rxbuf) )
 Transfers a Buffer `txbuf` to the slave and receives a response in `rxbuf`.

+&#x20;<a href="#api-spi-transfer-batch-txbuf-callback-err-rxbuf" name="api-spi-transfer-batch-txbuf-callback-err-rxbuf">#</a> spi<b>.transferBatch</b> ( txbuf, [options], callback(err, rxbuf) )
+Transfers a series of commands stored in a Buffer `txbuf` by splitting txbuf into chunks of a specified size.
+Sends each command in txbuf to the slave and receives a response in `rxbuf`.
+Options is an object specifying any of the following:

+* **chunkSize** (optional) &mdash; An optional value specifying the interval size.
+Defaults to txbuf.length.
+* **repeat** (optional) &mdash; An optional value specifying how many times the txbuf will be transmitted.
+Used for transmitting the same buffer multiple times.
+Defaults to 1.

 &#x20;<a href="#api-spi-receive-len-callback-err-rxbuf" name="api-spi-receive-len-callback-err-rxbuf">#</a> spi<b>.receive</b> ( len, callback(err, rxbuf) )
 Reads `len` bytes from a slave.
 Returns a buffer.

 &#x20;<a href="#api-spi-send-txbuf-callback-err" name="api-spi-send-txbuf-callback-err">#</a> spi<b>.send</b> ( txbuf, callback(err) )
 Sends a Buffer `txbuf` to the slave.

+&#x20;<a href="#api-spi-send-batch-txbuf-callback-err" name="api-spi-send-batch-txbuf-callback-err">#</a> spi<b>.sendBatch</b> ( txbuf, [options], callback(err) )
+Sends a series of commands stored in a Buffer `txbuf` by splitting txbuf into chunks of a specified size.
+Sends each command in txbuf to the slave.
+Options is an object specifying any of the following:

+* **chunkSize** (optional) &mdash; An optional value specifying the interval size.
+Defaults to txbuf.length.
+* **repeat** (optional) &mdash; An optional value specifying how many times the txbuf will be transmitted.
+Used for transmitting the same buffer multiple times.
+Defaults to 1.

 &#x20;<a href="#api-spi-setClockSpeed-clockspeed" name="api-spi-setClockSpeed-clockspeed">#</a> spi<b>.setClockSpeed</b> ( clockspeed )
 Sets the clockspeed.